kubeflow/website/content/en/docs/distributions/gke/authentication.md

 +++
-title = "Authenticating Kubeflow to GCP" description = "Authentication and authorization to Google Cloud Platform (GCP)" weight = 40
+title = "Authenticating Kubeflow to Google Cloud" description = "Authentication and authorization to Google Cloud" weight = 40

 +++

-This page describes in-cluster and local authentication for Kubeflow GCP deployments.
+This page describes in-cluster and local authentication for Kubeflow Google Cloud deployments.

 ## In-cluster authentication